Useful Links

 This is reflected in our curriculum approach to learning Science, using the aims set out in Development Matters (2021) and the National Curriculum (2014) as frameworks for how we map content, ensure progression in knowledge and sequence our units of work.

 It is our goal at Cuddington Community Primary School to deliver a high-quality science education that gives children the foundations they need to understand the value of science in all aspects of life.
-We place great emphasis on the appropriate knowledge, skills and subject-specific vocabulary to be successful and ready for the next stage of their education.
+We place great emphasis on the appropriate knowledge, skills and subject-specific vocabulary to be successful and ready for the next stage of their education and into their adult lives.

 Children will be able to become inquiry-based learners who collaborate by exploring, investigating, and analysing experiences as part of our curriculum.
 It will instil a sense of reverence for living things and the natural world.